AlishKanani/MFIT/README.md

 where `T(k)` is the temperature of a node at step k, `P(k)` is the power input at step k, and `A` and `B` are the matrices generated by the code.
 More details about the DSS model can be found in our paper:

 ## Reference
-If you use the library in your research, please refer the following paper:
+If you use the library in your research, please refer to the following paper:
 ```bibtex
 @inproceedings{
 }